coldzera2016/CP5637_A3/readme.md

 Installation

     Requirements:PHP version >= 5.6 and <= 7.1.
 To upload the SendGrid Plugin .ZIP file:
-    Upload the WordPress Word Frequency Plugin to the /wp-contents/plugins/ folder.Activate the plugin from the "Plugins" menu in WordPress.
+    Upload the WordPress Word Frequency Plugin to the /wp-contents/plugins/ folder.
+    Activate the plugin from the "Plugins" menu in WordPress.

 Changelog